- AI Overview summarizes results with IA and cannot be completely disabled from Google, but can be avoided with shortcuts.

 Activate the Web tab when the summary appears

-When an AI Overview appears at the top of the page, you can force the traditional link listing with the Web filter.
-Just tap Web in the top bar (if you don't see it, tap More and select it).
-From that point on, Google only shows “traditional” results, without the AI-generated block.
+When an AI Overview appears at the top of the page, you can force the traditional link listing to appear using the Web filter.
+Simply click on Web in the top bar (if you don't see it, tap More and select it).
+From then on, Google will only show the standard results , without the AI-generated block.

-To avoid repeating the action every time, save a bookmark that already includes Web mode And with just one click, you'll have the classic view.
-It's a manual solution, but very reliable, especially if you don't want to install anything else in your browser.
+To avoid repeating this process each time, save a bookmark that already includes Web mode , and with one click you'll have the classic view.
+It's a manual but very reliable solution, especially if you don't want to install anything else in your browser.

 Use the UDM-14 parameter in the URL